 - Quintron (SIBO - Small Intestinal Bacterial Overgrowth - breath test machine on site)

 Patients respond better to treatment when the foundations of health are well supported.
-We offer 12-week programs to support our patients in their health journeys by providing individual and group support through First Line Therapy (FLT).
+We offer 12-week programs to help support our patients' health journeys by providing individual and group support through First Line Therapy (FLT).

-With FLT you have 4 structured visits with an ICM doctor and 6 visits with a Lifestyle Educator (LE).
+With FLT you have four structured visits with an ICM doctor and six visits with a Lifestyle Educator (LE).

-Herbal medicine or herbalism involves the use of plants to treat disease and promote health.
+Herbal medicine or herbalism involves using plants to treat disease and promote health.
 Various parts of the plant may have medicinal benefits, including the root, rhizome, leaf, seeds, bark, and cambium.
-Depending on the plant and on the patient, herbal medicines may take the form of teas, infusions, decoctions, tinctures, kinds of vinegar, glycerites, capsules, and more.
+Depending on the plant and the patient, herbal medicines may take the form of teas, infusions, decoctions, tinctures, kinds of vinegar, glycerites, capsules, and more.
 Topical preparations include poultices, compresses, liniments, salves, and creams.

 Naturopathic Manipulative Therapy (NMT), a form of physical medicine, incorporates the art of massage, touch, physical therapy, applied kinesiology, and spinal manipulation.
 NMT may be used to treat several different chronic diseases as well as neck and back pain, and sports injuries.
 NMT begins with a comprehensive assessment of your physical body including posture, spinal alignment, muscular tone and symmetry, and orthopedic functional testing.
 As with all naturopathic therapies, identifying the underlying cause or imbalance is critical to correcting dysfunction and relieving pain.
 Your treatment will be individualized but may include soft tissue manipulations such as massage, trigger-point release, or adjustments to restore alignment in your spine.
 In addition to hands-on treatment in the office, you may be taught to perform home exercises or stretches, or given recommendations for specific nutrients to heal or repair tissues.